 When the banks reduced their lending windows, they essentially reduced the risk they were taking to a bare minimum.
-But that did not mean that the loans they no longer made were a bad risk.
-The banks just had to abide by the new regulations.
-That opened the market to a new kind of lender, one who did not have to abide by the rules for “banks”.
-Alternative lenders are individuals, associations, and lending companies that do not accept deposits and are only interested in earning interest on the money they loan to you.
-This exempts them from most banking regulations and thereby makes them a great choice when seeking a loan, especially when banks are not really interested in the loan or demand a high down payment to reduce their risk.
+But that did not mean that the loans they declined were a bad risk.
+The banks just had to abide by the new risk regulations.
+That opened the market to a new kind of lender.
+Alternative lenders are lending companies that do not accept deposits and are only interested in earning interest on the money they loan to you.
+Since they are not banks, they are not restricted by the banking risk regulations and love to lend to those companies that are a good risk, but just don’t fit the bank’s criteria.

 Alternative lenders started popping up across the country a few years after the banking crisis, and like banks, each has its own unique appetite for loans.
 Some like Real Estate, some like Equipment, some like Lines of Credit, some like Fix and Flip projects, etc..
 Today, there are alternative lenders in every segment of commercial financing.
 And, while most are honest and customer friendly, like any other industry, there are a few that are not.
 So, since banks and alternative lenders alike each have various lending and risk appetites it can be a little difficult for the average person to navigate and choose the best fit lender (whether bank or alternative lender), even with the help of online reviews and ratings.